 Check out an informative example of solving a problem with recursion.
 Read section 7.2, 'More on Recursion', here: Karel7.2.htm.
+Scroll to the bottom of this page.
 You want to look particularly at the example in which the robot is trying to locate a mine.
 This involves the 'findMine()' method.

 Here is your task.
 The user places a robot on an arbitrary corner, say the corner of 11th Street and 8th Avenue.
 Your task is to place a beeper at the corner of 1st Street and 8th Avenue, and a beeper at the corner of 11th Street and 1st Avenue.
 Here is a picture of the robot, initially positioned at 11th Street and 8th Avenue, after completing this task: